g-clef/g-clef.github.io/projects/Synthetic-TI.md

 pip3 install transformers
 pip3 install jupyterlab
 ```
-So if I ran `jupyter lab` while the venv was active, I'd get a full fastai & transformers development environment.
+So if I ran `jupyter lab` while the venv was active, I'd get a full FastAI & transformers development environment.

-## Why would this even have a hope in hell of working?
+### Why would this even have a hope in hell of working?

 The core idea for this all is the idea of fine-tuning a pre-trained model.
 The assumption behind it is that the English
 language is somewhat generalizable, and so you can transfer the basics of language from one model to another.
 In other